olemb/bottle-talk/slides.rst

 Bottle
 ------

-* micro web-framework
+* micro web-framework for Python

 * one file (`bottle.py`), no external dependencies

 * runs on top of WSGI ("whisky")

-* Python 2 / 3
+* supports Python 3

 Hello World